dagraham/etm-tk/README.md

 - Major version numbers change whenever there is a large or potentially backward-incompatible change.

 - Minor version numbers change when a new, minor feature or a set of smaller features is introduced or when a status change has occured.
-A change in the minor version from zero to one, for example, indicates a change in the status of the major version from alpha to beta.
-Minor version numbers greater than one indicate production/stable status.

 - Patch numbers change for new builds involving small bugfixes or the like.
 Some new builds may not be released.